Joint European standard for size labelling of clothes

-The joint European standard for size labelling of clothes, formally known as EN 13402 Size designation of clothes, is a European standard for labelling clothes sizes which has been partially adopted, and aims to make it easier to find and select fitting clothes.
-The standard is based on body dimensions measured in centimetres, and as such aims to allow for finding fitting clothing sizes by measuring the body with a tape measure (for instance at home) or by comparing to already fitting clothing which conforms to the EN 13402 standard.
-The standard can therefore contribute to more environmentally friendly trade as it can lead to less return of clothes bought on the internet.
+The joint European standard for size labelling of clothes, formally known as the EN 13402 Size designation of clothes, is a European standard for labelling clothes sizes.
+The standard is based on body dimensions measured in centimetres and its aim is to make it easier for people to find clothes in sizes that fit them.

-The standard aims to replace several older national clothing size systems in popular use before the year 2007, but the degree of introduction of the new system has varied from country to country.
-For bras, gloves and children's clothing it is the de facto standard in most of Europe already, while China has introduced the standard for all types of clothing.
-Few other countries are known to have followed suit.
+The standard aims to replace older clothing size systems that were in popular use before the year 2007, but the degree of its adoption has varied between countries.
+For bras, gloves and children's clothing it is already the de facto standard in most of Europe.
+Few countries are known to have followed suit.

 The Spanish Ministry of Health and Consumer Affairs has commissioned a study to categorize female body types with a view to harmonising Spanish clothing sizes with EN-13402.

 Background

-There are three approaches for size-labelling of clothes:
+There are three approaches towards size-based labelling of clothes: